SirVeggie/otm-harjoitustyo/Documentation/User guide.md

 To play, type into the box the amount you want to bet, then choose a turtle by pressing one of the buttons below.

+Try to use the provided information to your advantage when placing the bet.

 If the bet was valid, you can press the _Start race_ button to start the race, and see if you were correct.

 The game will last 5 rounds.

-To save your highscore, press the _Exit and save score_ button in the Game menu.
+To save your highscore, press the _Exit and save score_ button in the Game menu after playing.
+It will save the session's highest score.